berkeley-scf/python-bootcamp-2017/project.md

 Background
 ============

 The file **fetch_senator_tweets.py** downloads tweets using the Python twitter package to interact with Twitter's API.
+You will only be able to run that code if you set up your own Twitter account and follow the instructions at the start of the file regarding filling in the authentication information (CONSUMER_KEY, CONSUMER_SECRET, etc.).

+I've already run the code and downloaded the data for you.
 The downloaded information on the senators' twitter accounts is in *senators-list.json*, while the downloaded tweets are in *timelines.json*.
-Note that there are only 100 tweets for each senator because of limits on how many tweets can be accessed in a given request.
+Note that there are only 200 tweets for each senator because of limits on how many tweets can be accessed in a given request. *timelines.json* is too big to put in the Github repository.
+You can find it at <http://www.stat.berkeley.edu/~paciorek/transfer/timelines.json>.

 Questions
 ===========